 Mentoring is an opportunity for Postgraduate students to engage with professionals from the relevant industry for a period of 3 months.
 The mentor will focus on job-related issues and questions that the mentee may have.
 The mentor will share their experiences with the mentee to enable them to enter the workplace with confidence.

 Like the last example, your mentors and mentees will know who it is for, how long it will last, the purpose of it, the skills needed, and its ultimate aim.
 Any questions the mentors or mentees may have during their induction can be answered with reference to the left-hand column of Figure 1.3.
 The other temporal aspect is that the discussions are more likely to be around the past and the present.

-There are different forms of mentoring arrangements with faculty (see Chapter 18).
+There are different forms of mentoring arrangements with faculty (see Chapters 22-24).
 One may be an onboarding mentoring process where a newly appointed academic may get a mentor to support them in the first year or two of starting work in a university.
 Another may be where faculty members may have a “thinking partners” relationship with each other.
 This may take the form of a peer mentoring or reciprocal mentoring arrangement.
 Here, the two parties may provide mutual sounding-board support for each other.

 In some universities, mentoring is employed to support faculty as they develop a research profile.
 The mentor may be an experienced researcher who may support the less-experienced researcher to develop their research ideas and to support them to get their work published.

 In other universities, mentoring may be employed to assist the mentee to develop their career.
 In particular, this may be about gaining promotion or tenure.

 In some universities, mentoring is employed for faculty to support a diversity agenda.
 Here the mentoring may be about supporting women or various ethnic groups to progress in the university system.